Plants and Animals in the Book of Mormon:

 Many critics ridicule the mention of horses in the Book of Mormon, for it is widely assumed that horses were not known to man in the Americas prior to contact with Europeans.
 For detailed information on various proposals that have been made to deal with the issue of horses and the Book of Mormon, see "The Issue of the Word Horse in the Book of Mormon" by Ted Dee Stoddard.
-I will say, though, that there is no completely satisfying answer to this issue now and that we don't have clearcut evidence to resolve this question, whether we try to argue that real horses are meant by "horse" or perhaps some other species.
+Also see Robert Bennet, "Horses in the Book of Mormon" (Maxwell Institute, 2000) and the discussion of several different possibilities raised by LDS archaeologist Mark Wright.
+I agree with Mark that there is no completely satisfying answer to this issue now and that we don't have clearcut evidence to resolve this question, whether we try to argue that real horses are meant by "horse" or perhaps some other species.
 A variety of problems remain, making this an area for further research, faith, and patience.
 But let's examine the potential answers to this question.

 Evidence for Horses in Precolumbian Mesoamerica?